What is Periodontal (Gum) Disease?

 Meet our Periodontists

-Virginia Family Dentistry has three Periodontal Specialists within the practice.
-Dr. Carl Block, Dr. Danielle McCormack, and Dr. Stephanie Voth work with General Dentists to provide comprehensive care for their patients.
+Virginia Family Dentistry has five Periodontal Specialists within the practice.
+Dr. Carl Block, Dr. Danielle McCormack, Dr. Denver Lyons, Dr. Erin Block Porter, and Dr. Stephanie Voth work with General Dentists to provide comprehensive care for their patients.

 Need to schedule an appointment?